Volumetric Rendering with Baked Quadrature Fields: Related works

-\paragraph{Modeling transparent scenes} $\alpha$Surf~\cite{wu2023alphasurf} proposed to reconstruct 3D geometry of semi-transparent objects such as glass.
+\paragraph{Modeling transparent scenes} $\alpha$Surf~\cite{wu2023alphasurf} reconstructs 3D geometry of semi-transparent objects such as glass.
 Their approach is based on a field that is initialized using normalized values of volumetric density, in comparison to our approach which is based on the surface field derived from volumetric weights.
 Their approach extracts faithful surfaces for transparent scenes but they do not explore the accurate placement of these surfaces for novel-view synthesis applications.
-Recently, NEMTO~\cite{wang2023nemto} models transparent objects by extracting the geometry of the object using DeepSDF~\cite{Park_2019_CVPR} based approach and using another network to model bending of the ray through transparent media.
-Their reliance on SDF-based representation prevents them from modeling volumetric effects like smoke and fur, which our models can model easily as shown in~\cref{sec:experiments}.
+NEMTO~\cite{wang2023nemto} models transparent objects by extracting the geometry of the object using a DeepSDF~\cite{Park_2019_CVPR} based approach and using another network to model bending of the ray through transparent media.
+Their reliance on the SDF-based representation prevents them from modeling volumetric effects like hair and fur, which our models can model easily as shown in~\cref{sec:experiments}. \gs{Most recently, Adaptive-shells~\cite{adaptiveshells2023} performs sample efficient volumetric rendering by modifying the NeUS~\cite{wang2021neus} representation by predicting the scale parameter to adapt to the local volumetric media.
+The scale is used to extract a shell of triangular mesh which constrains the region where volumetric rendering is done with the help of an Instant-NGP~\cite{mueller2022instant} backbone.
+Their reliance on an SDF as the intrinsic representation can be limiting in approximating a glass-like media.
+In contrast, we extract the mesh using a general quadrature field (see~\cref{sec:q-field}) and define volumetric rendering by finding the quadrature points via ray-mesh intersection.
+This allows our approach to represent glass-like objects as shown in the~\cref{fig:bottled-ship}. }